With this organization, we:

 Woodworking is not virtual.
 It's vital.
-We get our hands on a natural material of the highest order, and with our skill, fashion works of lasting beauty and utility to the highest standards of our craft.
+We get our hands on a natural material of the highest order and fashion works of beauty and utility to the highest standards of our craft.

-Twice a year, we print everyone a sales chart, balance sheet, and income statement and have a meeting to go over these financial statements line by line.
-Whether there is profit to share or not is revealed.
+Twice a year, we print everyone a sales chart, balance sheet, and income statement.
+We go over the financial statements, line by line.
+Whether there is profit to share, or not, and why, is revealed.

 We look for ways to build better furniture in less time, and how can we better serve those who trust us.